1nsomn1aa/Coding-Cars-and-Coffee/README.md

 ![headermobile](https://github.com/1nsomn1aa/Coding-Cars-and-Coffee/assets/168423322/ec3db39d-924b-4fc6-9c7d-b8a6a74c072c)

-At the bottom of the hero section there is a bouncing arrow suggesting to scroll down.
+At the bottom of the hero section, there is a bouncing arrow suggesting to scroll down.
 It can also be clicked to be immediately taken down to the next section.

 *Bouncing Arrow*